inverno-io/inverno-mods/inverno-http-server/README.md

 ## Wrap-up

-If we put all we've just seen together, here is a complete example showing how to create a HTTP/2 server with HTTP compression using a custom server controller:
+If we put all we've just seen together, here is a complete example showing how to create an HTTP/2 server with HTTP compression using a custom server controller:

 ```java
 package io.inverno.example.app_http;